 High 5: A conversation with David Bos

-With over two decades in the technology and data field, our Chief Technology Officer, David Bos, has overseen his share of technological change.
-Self-confessed tech nut, data mogul, ideas man, and all-around-great-guy, we jumped at the chance to pick his brain.
+With over two decades of data experience, CTO David Bos has overseen rampant technological change.
+Confessed tech nut, data mogul, ideas man, and all-around-great-guy, we jumped at the chance to pick his brain.

 David Bos